Sebastes melanostictus: Biology

 Sebastes melanostictus has been treated as synonymous with S. aleutianus, which has a little known biology anyway, and separate details of its biology are sparse.
 Like other rock fish it is predatory and crangid and pandalid shrimps are the most common prey items while larger individuals, i.e. those longer than 30 cm eat a lot of fishes, other known prey are gammarid amphipods; mysids, crabs, polychaetes, and octopuses.
 The oldest recorded individual in this species pair was 205 years old and this specimen was taken in southern Alaska.

-Half odf the females in a stock of either species are sexually mature at 20 years old.
+Half of the females in a stock of either species are sexually mature at 20 years old.
 Off British Columbia S. aleutianus/S. melanosticta breed in April and like their ovoviviparous congeners the fertilised eggs stay in the ovaries until the larvae are extruded and are given some nutrient by their mother, The larvae of Sebastes rockfishe occur near the surface where they are opportunistic feeders on invertebrate eggs, copepods and krill.
 As juveniles they are found in midwater preying on larger animals.
 The pelagic larvae of Sebastes rockfishes have been recorded as far as 500 km from the coast of British Columbia and there is no evidence to suggest that the larvae and juveniles of this species complex have a different life history and biology from those of most of the congeners.